JeanCarlosChavarriaHughes/JeanCarlosChavarriaHughes/README.md

 ![snake gif](https://raw.githubusercontent.com/JeanCarlosChavarriaHughes/JeanCarlosChavarriaHughes/master/github-contribution-grid-snake.svg)

-- 🔭 I’m currently working as software quality assurance and software development for propieraty software based on Java, Javascript and Python.
+- 🔭 I’m currently working as software quality assurance and software development for propieraty software based on Python, Javascript and Java.
 - 🌱 I’m currently learning IoT with Raspian, Computer networks and Mobile Internet 2.0
 - 💬 Ask me about software quality assurance engineering, DevOps, Electronics and Software Development...
 - 📫 How to reach me: you can open an [issue](https://github.com/JeanCarlosChavarriaHughes/JeanCarlosChavarriaHughes/issues) and I will contact you back ASAP.
-- ⚡ Fun fact: During the night I like to work on Php projects and remeber those lovely past days of Php greatness.
+- ⚡ Fun fact: During the night I like to work on PHP projects and remeber those lovely past days of PHP greatness.

 ## GitHub Stats 🌟